GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/diff_from_original.rst

 Squirrel has not only C++ like syntax (which is helpful for C++ programmers sometimes), but also has type system much closer to C\C++ code.
 It also has safer syntax and semantic.
 However during heavy usage we found that some features of language are not used in our real codebase of millions of LoC in 20+ projects on 10+ platforms.
 Some language features were also not very safe, or inconsistent.
-We needed stricter language with tools to easier refactor and support.
+We needed stricter language with tools for easier refactor and support.
 And of course in game-development any extra performance is always welcome.
 Basically in any doubt we used 'Zen of Python'.